openconfig/kne/README.md

 ### Usage Metrics Reporting

-We collect anonymous usage reporting metrics to gauge the health and performance of various KNE operations (i.e. cluster deployment, topology creation) on an **opt-in** basis.
+The KNE CLI optionally collects anonymous usage metrics. **This is turned OFF by default.** We use the metrics to gauge the health and performance of various KNE operations (i.e. cluster deployment, topology creation) on an **opt-in** basis.
 There is a global flag `--report_usage` that when provided shares anonymous details about certain KNE CLI commands.
-Collected data can be seen in the [event proto definition](proto/event.proto).
-**Usage metrics are not shared by default.** Additionally the PubSub project and topic the events are published to are configurable.
+Collected data can be seen in the [event proto definition](proto/event.proto). **Usage metrics are NOT shared by default.** Additionally the PubSub project and topic the events are published to are configurable.
 If you want to track your own private metrics about your KNE usage then that is supported by providing a Cloud PubSub project/topic of your choosing.
 Full details about how/when usage events are published can be found in the codebase [here](kne/metrics/metrics.go).
-Usage metric reporting is appreciated to help us develop a better KNE experience for all of our users.
+We appreciate usage metric reporting as it helps us develop a better KNE experience for all of our users.
+Whether that be detecting an abnormally high number of cluster deployment failures due to an upgrade to an underlying dependency introduced by a new commit, or detecting a bug from a scenario where the failure rate for topologies over *n* links is far greater than *n-1* links.
+Usage metric reporting is helpful tool for the KNE developers.

 ## Thanks